-- National Center for Injury Prevention and Control for Rape Prevention and Education and Preventive Health and Health Services Block Grant (PHHSBG) funds are utilized at the local level to implement strategies aligned with CDC’s STOP SV Technical Package.
+- The National Center for Injury Prevention and Control for Rape Prevention and Education (RPE) and Preventive Health and Health Services Block Grant (PHHSBG) funds are utilized at the local level to implement strategies aligned with CDC’s STOP SV Technical Package.
 STOP SV includes programs, practices, and policies with evidence of impact on sexual violence victimization, perpetration, or risk factors for sexual violence.
 STOP SV subrecipients work on all levels of the socioecological model, with emphasis on the community and societal levels and strategies that address shared risk and protective factors to reduce multiple forms of violence.

-- The U.S. Department of Justice, Office on Violence Against Women for the Services-Training-Officers-Prosecutors (STOP) program: FCASV receives STOP funds to provide training and technical assistance to first responders at certified rape crisis centers, law enforcement agencies and allied professionals to improve the provision of the sexual battery recovery services for sexual assault victims.
+- The U.S. Department of Justice, Office on Violence Against Women for the Services-Training-Officers-Prosecutors (STOP) funds provide training and technical assistance to first responders at certified rape crisis centers, law enforcement agencies and allied professionals to improve the provision of the sexual battery recovery services for sexual assault victims.

 The VIPS administers the following state funds:

 - VIPS contracts with the Palm Beach County Victim Services and Rape Crisis Center to provide a centralized, coordinated crisis response, to improve medical and mental health treatment of rape victims and to enhance the evidence collection process, and recurring general revenue funds to improve the provision of sexual battery recovery services for sexual violence victims.

 Sexual Assault Services Program (SASP)

 Rape Crisis Program Trust Fund (RCPTF)

-The VIPS funds rape crisis centers in Florida to provide the following services 24/7 to primary victims of sexual violence: crisis intervention, information and referral, advocacy and accompaniment, counseling, therapy, and support groups.
+The VIPS funds rape crisis centers in Florida to provide the following services 24/7 to primary victims of sexual violence: crisis intervention, information and referral, advocacy and accompaniment, counseling, therapy, hotline services and support groups.